 ENG vs IND: What is the weather forecast for day five of The Oval Test?

-There is rain predicted around South London tomorrow (Monday, August 4), and it will likely hit The Oval at some point.
+There is rain predicted around South London today (Monday, August 4), and it will likely hit The Oval at some point.
 However, most forecasts predict that it won't hit until the afternoon, hopefully giving both sides more than enough time in the morning to get the job done one way or the other.
+However, the chances of the rain coming early and impacting play have increased from last night on most forecasts.

 ALSO READ: Ponting: Shoaib Bashir should be England's frontline spinner for every game in Australia